-If the academic staff member's performance is deemed inadequate, the Vice-President (Academic) may deny the member a career growth increment.
+If the academic staff member's performance is deemed inadequate or insufficient documentation is provided, the Vice-President (Academic) may deny the member a career growth increment.
 The Vice-President (Academic) may also require the member to undergo a full formal review in the following academic year.
 Notice of such shall be provided by the Vice-President (Academic) to the member at the time the CGI is denied.